Skip to content

 Kyoto

 Travel by Shinkansen from Mt.
 Fuji to Kyoto.
-Visit Fushimi Inari Temple in the evening; its thousands of red torii gates create a magnificent view, especially at sunset.
-Explore Kyoto further with well-known attractions like Kinkaku-ji , the famous Golden Pavilion, and Kiyomizudera Temple , known for its wooden stage and stunning views of the city.
+In the evening, visit the Fushimi Inari Temple; the thousands of red torii gates create an amazing sight at sunset.
+Explore Kyoto further with well-known attractions such as Kinkaku-ji, the famous Golden Pavilion.

-In Kyoto, you can see free-roaming monkeys at Arashiyama Monkey Mountain .
-In the same area, we also recommend taking a short walk along the river.
-Also visit Toji Temple, where you can explore traditional houses and buy beautiful souvenirs.
-End your stay in Kyoto with a traditional tea ceremony and a visit to one of the many ramen restaurants dotted around the city.
+In Kyoto, you can see free-roaming monkeys at Arashiyama Monkey Mountain.
+In the same area, we recommend taking a walk along the river.
+Also visit Toji Temple, where you can discover traditional houses next to the temple and buy souvenirs.

 Kiyomizu-dera Temple

-From Kyoto, you can easily take a day trip to Nara .
-In Nara Park, you can relax with hundreds of deer that you can feed with your own hands.
-Within walking distance of the park, you'll also find impressive temples, such as the Todai-ji Temple with the Great Buddha.
-You'll also find the Kasuga Taisha Shrine here, known for its many lampposts.
-It's the perfect place to take a break from the touristy Kyoto.
+From Kyoto, you can also take a day trip to Nara.
+In Nara Park, you can relax with hundreds of deer that you can feed by hand.
+Nearby you'll also find temples such as Todai-ji with the Great Buddha.

 Free-roaming deer in Nara Park